luffy2106/Git-note/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.

 2.1.2 Cause
 The reason behind this error is your local commit branch and remote commit branch is different.
 You can check by type 'git status' or use command in section 1.6 to see in detail.
-THis error might come from the fact that you modify the remote branch by another computer or direcly edit in the website of git, and you forget to do 'git pull' before adding new commit and pushing.
+This error might come from the fact that you modify the remote branch by another computer or direcly edit in the website of git, and you forget to do 'git pull' before adding new commit and pushing.

 2.1.3 Solution
 Do git fetch or git pull before doing anything